chris-wood/draft-wood-httpbis-ech-coalescing/draft-wood-httpbis-ech-coalescing.md

 resource is hosted by the same service provider.
 Thus, the HTTP/2 connection reuse policy is modified to use this signal as follows:

-   Connections that are made to an origin server, either directly or through a tunnel created using the CONNECT method (Section 8.3), MAY be reused for requests with multiple different URI authority components.
-A connection can be reused as long as the origin server is authoritative (Section 10.1).
-For TCP connections without TLS, this depends on the host having resolved to the same service provider.
+>   Connections that are made to an origin server, either directly or
+>   through a tunnel created using the CONNECT method (Section 8.3), MAY
+>   be reused for requests with multiple different URI authority
+>   components.
+A connection can be reused as long as the origin server
+>   is authoritative (Section 10.1).
+For TCP connections without TLS,
+>   this depends on the host having resolved to the same service provider.
-   Clients may implement this check in one of two ways: (1) by comparing for equality the resolved IP address to that of the original connection, or (2) by comparing for equality the "echconfig" SvcParamValue in the resolved HTTPS answer.
-For the latter case, the original connection MUST have successfully used the "echconfig" parameter to negotiate TLS ECH.
+>   Clients may implement this check in one of two ways: (1) by comparing
+>   for equality the resolved IP address to that of the original connection,
+>   or (2) by comparing for equality the "ech" SvcParamValue in the resolved
+>   HTTPS RR answer.
+For the latter case, the original connection MUST have
+>   successfully used the "ech" parameter to negotiate TLS ECH.

 # HTTP/3 Reuse